Zoo Sauvage de St-Félicien: The St-Félicien Zoological Society Foundation

 In the early 1980s, the zoo was financially strong and received over 300,000 visitors to its park.
 It became obvious through visitor comments that the demand for more educational focus at the zoo was growing, and the zoo came up with a Zoo of the Year 2000 plan, and the St-Félicien Zoological Society Foundation (French: Fondation de la Société zoologique de St-Félicien) was created in 1981 to help implement such a transformation.
-In 1985, work began to create habitats adapted to each animals way of life and to remove the animals from their cages.
+In 1985, work began to create habitats adapted to each animal's way of life and to remove the animals from their cages.
 In order to house carnivores such as their big cats, three large 24 by 30 m paddocks were built.
 In addition, the chimpanzee habitat was constructed so the animals were contained only by a fence surrounding the water basin, in order to keep people out.
 The zoo also constructed new homes for giraffes, elephants, and hippopotamuses with walls and ditches replacing cages to separate visitors from the large animals.

 In 1986, a work conflict caused a zoo lockout for three months and threatened to close the zoo.
 A re-launching committee was formed by Benoit Laprise, the mayor of St-Félicien, and in early 1987 was able to raise $1,300,000 to save the zoo from closure.
 The committee received help from numerous employees, citizens, municipalities, corporations, and governments.
 That same year, the zoo made organizational changes both at the employee and administrative levels, and the St-Félicien Zoological Society Foundation created their new mission statement with a focus on education, research, natural, and cultural patrimony, which was part of the Zoo of the Year 2000 plan.
 In the next two years, the zoo won many regional awards and changed its name to the Zoo Sauvage de St-Félicien in 1989, to reflect its new focus.

 In the 1990s, the Wild Zoo won first prize in the Quebec Tourism Regional Awards and was awarded the National Grand Prize under the category 'Touristic Promotion,' although, the Wild Zoo would go through numerous changes during the early nineties.
 Ghislain Gagnon, the zoo's original founder retired on December 31, 1992, leaving Martin Laforge to manage the zoo.
 In September 1993, the Wild Zoo solved its problem with wastewater discharging into the rivière-aux-saumons.
 The Wild Zoo would use artificial swamps to treat the wastewater that came from the zoo and the campground before it entered into the rivière-aux-saumons.
 This ecological project was one of the first steps in sustainable development of the zoo.
 In order to finance the project, the zoo received subsidies, but needed to sell the campground to cover its portion of the cost.